-This is your opportunity to photograph Snowy Owls.
-There have been a lot of snowy owl sightings so far this month across the northern U.S. Don’t delay.
+Winter is your opportunity to photograph Snowy Owls.
+When it is cold and snowy there are a lot of snowy owl sightings across the northern U.S. Don’t delay.
 If the winter turns warmer the owls will head farther north.
 On the other hand, if the winter turns colder they may move even farther south.

 FINDING SNOWY OWLS

-Zoom in on the map until you see the red pins for snowy owl sightings and click on the red pins for details.
+Pick a dark purple area and zoom in on the map until you see the red pins for snowy owl sightings.
+Click on the red pins for details.
 This map from the Grand Rapids-Muskegon area in Michigan is an example of the information you can get.
 The more red pins the better.
 Pick a target area that has a lot of red pins with recent sightings.
-If there haven’t been any sightings in the last two or three days, find another area.
+If there haven’t been any sightings in the last few days, find another area.

-As I checked the map today, I found a bunch of sightings clustered in an area east of Adrian Michigan, but they were all much too old.
-It is way too late to go there.
+On this map I found a bunch of sightings clustered in an area east of Adrian Michigan, but they were all much too old for the date I checked the map (Jan.
+25, 2016).
+It was way too late to go there.

 Once you have picked one or more target areas, save the location maps to your laptop or smart phone so you can find the locations when you get there.

-If you don’t find any snowy owls at the locations in your target area, go to another target area.
-Or go online and check the Snow Owl sighting map to pick one or more new target areas.
+When you arrive at your target areas drive the roads where there were sightings and other nearby roads.
+If you don’t find any snowy owls go to another target area.
+You may need to go back online and check the Snow Owl sighting map again to pick one or more new target areas.
 Depending on the weather the owls may have moved farther north.

 PHOTOGRAPHING SNOWY OWLS